DarwinAwardWinner/ido-completing-read-plus/README.md

 Updates to ido-completing-read+ may include new blacklist entries, but Emacs will not edit your override variables if you have already customized them.
-So, if you have recently upgraded ido-ubiquitous, remember to invoke `ido-cr+-update-blacklist` to add in any new overrides.
+So, if you have recently upgraded ido-completing-read+, remember to invoke `ido-cr+-update-blacklist` to add in any new overrides.
 By default, ido-completing-read+ will remind you to do this whenever a new version adds to the blacklist.
 For more information, see:

     M-x describe-variable ido-cr+-auto-update-blacklist